xebia-functional/nine-cards-backend/README.md

     sudo apt-get install postgresql postgresql-contrib postgresql-client pgadmin3

-For OsX users, you can use any of the tools mentioned [here](http://www.postgresql.org/download/macosx/).
+For OS-X users, you can use any of the tools mentioned [here](http://www.postgresql.org/download/macosx/).

 #### Setting Client authentication